Negligent Hiring and Commercial Trucking Accidents in Houston, TX

 If you have been injured in a commercial trucking accident and suspect that negligence may have played a role, you may have grounds to pursue a personal injury claim, which can aid the recovery of compensation and other damages.
 This will require the guidance of an attorney specializing in personal injury law.

-That’s where the legal team at Charles J. Argento & Associates can help.
+That’s where the legal team at Charles J. Argento can help.
 Our office, based in Houston, Texas, specializes in a wide variety of personal injury matters, including situations involving commercial trucks.
-Our highly skilled attorneys can work with you to conduct an in-depth investigation into your injury-causing accident and determine if negligence was a factor.
+Our highly skilled Houston truck accident attorneys can work with you to conduct an in-depth investigation into your injury-causing accident and determine if negligence was a factor.

 We have seen firsthand the critical impact that negligence can have on someone’s life.
 As your legal advocate, we will work to guarantee that your interests, both now and in the future, are protected.

-To schedule a complimentary preliminary consultation to explore your legal options with our personal injury attorneys, contact Charles J. Argento & Associates today at (713) 225-5050.
+To schedule a complimentary preliminary consultation to explore your legal options with our Houston personal injury attorneys, Charles J. Argento today at 713-225-5050.